Kitchen Stewardship | A Baby Steps Approach to Balanced Nutrition

 5. Gelatin for Joint Health

-One of the incredible benefits of real bone broth made with the vinegar soak, all the cartilage from the animal and the actual bones is that your finished stock should have a good amount of gelatin.
-Gelatin is the cooked form of collagen, which makes up about half the protein in our bodies, so you’re truly “body building” when you consume it.
+One of the incredible benefits of real bone broth made with the vinegar soak, all the cartilage from the animal, and the actual bones is that your finished stock should have a good amount of gelatin (use the coupon KS10 for 10% off!) (use the coupon KS10 for 10% off!).

 7. Aids Digestion

-It’s also why I included broth as the “B” in my redone real food BRATY diet for feeding victims of tummy bugs.
+It’s also why I included broth as the “B” in my redone BRATY diet for kids for feeding victims of tummy bugs.

 8. Battles Stress?
 Improves Sleep?